johnpuddephatt/hidinginplainsight/src/cinemas/majestic-cinema.md

   1922.
 The domed ceiling of the auditorium was decorated with a great frieze depicting chariots and horsemen. "
 description_extended: >-
-  The Majestic had an organ and a Symphony Orchestra, which was conducted by Francois Grandpierre.
+  The Majestic had a pipe organ and an in-house Symphony Orchestra, which was conducted by Francois Grandpierre.
 The cinema changed hands several times while it was open, but in 1969 it was closed by the Rank Organisation (who had bought Gaumont-British in 1941) and the building was transformed into Majestic Bingo.